skellis46/embodied-camera/embodied-camera-application-proposal.md

 >demonstrate my knowledge of other papers published by other authors in this subject; give examples of current work being carried out

-Mention mix of papers, screenings, films -- mixed modes.
+The following publications contained traditional and non-traditional scholarship.
+This is designed to accurately represent the mixed-mode approach of _Moving Camera Bodies_.

 Ashley, T., Cherry, R., Pell, L., 2016.
 Embodiment and Digital Interactivity: Towards Posthuman Somatic Practices.
-Journal of Dance and Somatic Practices 8, 3–9. https://doi.org/10.1386/jdsp.8.1.3_2
+Journal of Dance and Somatic Practices 8, 3–9. <https://doi.org/10.1386/jdsp.8.1.3_2>

 Barker, J. M., 2009.
 The Tactile Eye: Touch and the Cinematic Experience.
 Berkeley: U of California Press.